shoval-z/Dublin_project/README.md

 ### app.py
 -	This file contains the users interface code using wx library.
 Run the file in a machine with GUI and you will se the interface as presented in the beginning of this file.
--	You can update the map presented here by running main.ipnyb with the same inputs.
+-	You can update the map presented here by running main.ipnyb with the same inputs. if you won't run it you will get ao output that does not use the stream data and therfore does not predict the travel time.

 ### Refrences
 -	Attractions in Ireland dataset-  [here](https://data.gov.ie/dataset/attractions)